Tech Support

 PERIODIC INSPECTION: Depending on frequency of toilet use, check the bromine chamber every few months or so and refill as required.
 Also inspect the tubing and tubing connections for any leaks or cracks due to aging.
 ALWAYS CHECK FOR LEAKS BEFORE REPLACING THE TANK LID ! ! !

-BROMINE or CHLORINE DISSOLVING QUICKLY: If the tablets are found to be dissolving too quickly, as in weeks vs months, check the following:
+BROMINE or CHLORINE DISSOLVING TOO QUICKLY: If the tablets are found to be dissolving too quickly, as in weeks vs months, check the following:

 1) Note the amount of water flow from the filler valve through the flush n’ Clean unit and into the bowl filler / over flow tube.
 There should be just enough water going through to refill the bowl with each flush cycle and no more.
 Once the bowl is refilled, any additional water is just further dissolving the tablets and is wasted down the drain.
 Simply adjust the bowl filler valve down to a trickle and just enough to refill the bowl.